jordan-bott/jordan-bott/wordle/README.md

 ### Python Code (Game Logic)

 There are multiple python files used in this project (18 of them!), however only `main.py` is triggered by the workflow.
 I view `main.py` like a control center.
 It is taking in data and deciding where it should go - what path it should follow.
 To keep this file more succinct and easy to read, `main.py` calls functions in other files to handle specific steps in the process.
-Below I will go through the functions/uses of each file individually:
+Below I will go through the functions/uses of each file individually.

+⚠️ With the excpetion of `main.py` all files are discussed in alphabetical order (how they appear in the file tree), and are not in the order they are triggered or accessed by `main.py`.

 Feel free to skip to a specific file's explanation here:
 |   |   |   |